 If you want to get access to content anywhere in the world…

-Seriously.
-It’s not something you should play around with any more – especially if you’re streaming from a source that you’d prefer authorities not know about.
+This kind of security feature is not something you should play around with anymore, especially if you’re streaming from a source that you’d prefer authorities not to know about.

 This is what I believe: No company should limit what I can watch just because of where I live.